keptn/keptn.github.io/content/docs/0.19.x/operate/secrets/index.md

 ---
 title: Secret Service
 description: Learn how to manage secrets in a Keptn cluster.
-weight: 20
+weight: 70
 keywords: [keptn, use-cases]
 ---

-The **Secret Service** is used to manage secrets in a Keptn Cluster.
+The **Secret Service** manages secrets in a Keptn Cluster.
 It provides a simple API for creating, updating or deleting secrets in a specific secret backend such as Kubernetes or vault.

 **NOTE:** The current implementation only supports [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) as a secret backend.